 - Resolution of symptoms with a single dose of prednisone.
 (Do note that PFAPA is not the only fever syndrome that responds to prednisone.)

-Further per UpToDate: “Clinical features that exclude PFAPA include: the presence of neutropenia before or during an episode, the presence of atypical symptoms (ie, cough, coryza, severe abdominal pain, diarrhea, rash, arthritis, or neurologic deficits) in association with most episodes, an elevated ESR or CRP between attacks, impaired growth, or a family history of recurrent fever.”
+Further per UpToDate: “Clinical features that exclude PFAPA include: the presence of neutropenia before or during an episode, the presence of atypical symptoms (ie, cough, coryza, severe abdominal pain, diarrhea, rash, arthritis, or neurologic deficits) in association with most episodes, an elevated ESR or CRP between attacks, impaired growth,”

 To Make the PFAPA Syndrome More Familiar Questions & Answers by Dr. Beata Wolska-Kusnierz, MD-PhD – This PDF gives a good detailed overview of PFAPA.
 Some highlights: